jhpyle/docassemble/_docs/objects.md

 The `.on_one_line()` method returns the address, consisting of the city, state, and zip code, as a single line of text.

+It takes two optional keyword parameters:

+* `include_unit` - Default value is `False`.
+Set to `True` if you want the unit number to be included.
+* `omit_default_country` - Default value is `True`.
+Set to `False` if you want the country to be included.
+Normally, the country is included only if it is different from the default country.

 ### <a name="address autocomplete"></a>Address autocomplete

 If you have defined a [`google maps api key`] in the [Configuration],